The Princess Theatre ghost is said to haunt one of Melbourne's most iconic buildings. Is it the spirit of a singer who died onstage?

 Frederick Baker was born in London, in April 1850.

 The son of a soldier, he spent some time in the Army, before a stint as a junior diplomat.
 But his passion was theatre, and he turned to the stage in his early twenties.
-Of Italian heritage, he adopted the stage name ‘Federici’, to add some panache to his resume.
+Of Italian heritage, he adopted the name ‘Federici’, to add some panache to his stage persona.

 Federici found success as a nightclub singer, and then graduated to stage musicals and opera.
 He had a powerful bass tenor voice, and striking on stage presence.